SDG 13 - Strategic Initiatives

 Ad Hoc Education

-- The Canadian Severe Storms Laboratory: Develops climatologies of warm-season severe weather (tornadoes, downbursts / derechos, damaging hail, flash floods) that inform risk analysis and community resiliency, improving the safety and well-being of Canadians.
+- Canadian Severe Storms Laboratory: Develops climatologies of warm-season severe weather (tornadoes, downbursts / derechos, damaging hail, flash floods) that inform risk analysis and community resiliency, improving the safety and well-being of Canadians.
 The data and analyses are made freely available to both decision makers and the public, and outreach activities aim to increase awareness and spark innovation.
 All projects aim to mitigate against harm to people and property and investigate future implications due to climate change.

 - Northern Tornadoes Project: Aims to better detect tornados throughout Canada and improve severe and extreme weather understanding and prediction.